Disclaimer

 Blood Transfusions and Organ Transplants

 Blood transfusions and organ transplants are potential causes of HIV/AIDS if the blood or organs come from an infected donor.
-However, these modes of transmission are extremely rare in developed countries due to strict screening procedures for blood and organ donors but they remain a potential mode of transmission in underdeveloped and developing countries.
+However, these modes of transmission are extremely rare in developed countries due to strict screening procedures for blood and organ donors?but they remain a potential mode of transmission in underdeveloped and developing countries.

 Occupational Exposure